-This is a great time to purge things you don’t need.
-Obviously you can donate items to local charities.
-I like the ReStore for Habitat for Humanity, The Kidney Foundation will pick up at your house, and most communities have a Goodwill store that receives donations.
+This is a great time to get rid of things that you don’t need.
+You can donate the items to charities.
+I like the ReStore for Habitat for Humanity, The Kidney Foundation will come and pick up your items at your house, and most communities have a Goodwill store.

 Need a Bit of Extra Cash for Moving?

 Did you know that you can sell old broken computer and electronic gear to recycling centers and they will pay you for parts?
 Yes!
 You won’t make a fortune doing this, but you might make a little extra cash which during a move always comes in handy.